dsnowb/snakes-cafe/test_plan.md

 if one item is in cart, item is removed completely from cart

 ## print_menu
-validate that expected menu is printed
+validate that menu is a dictionary validate that expected menu is printed

 ## print_cart
-validate that expected cart is printed
+validate that cart is a dictionary validate that expected cart is printed